Dean-Cottrell/FinancialTracker/README.md

 ## Demo

 Include screenshots or GIFs that show your application in action.
-Use tools like [Giphy Capture](https://giphy.com/apps/giphycapture) to record a GIF of your application.
+Use tools like (C:\Users\DeanC\OneDrive\Videos\Screen Recordings\giphy.mp4)
+(https://giphy.com/apps/giphycapture) to record a GIF of your application.

 ![Application Screenshot](path/to/your/screenshot.png)